What Does Pet Insurance Cover

 My Pet and Euthanasia

-My Pet and Euthanasia: After making the difficult but compassionate decision to euthanize your sick or elderly pet, you may have a few worries.
+My Pet and Euthanasia: After making the difficult but compassionate decision to euthanise your sick or elderly pet, you may have a few worries.
 Will it be painful?
 Am I allowed to accompany my pet throughout the procedure?
 With all the information you need, you and your loved ones may rest easier knowing what’s going to happen.
-A certified trustworthy facility is available for this service at Port Kennedy Veterinary Hospital.
+A certified, trustworthy facility for this service is available at Port Kennedy Veterinary Hospital.

 My Pet and Euthanasia: Get Prepared